Deep ReLU Networks Have Surprisingly Simple Polytopes: Deep ReLU Networks Have Simple Polytopes

 \subsection{Initialization}

-We validate four popular initialization methods: Xavier uniform, Xavier normal\footnote{\url{https://pytorch.org/docs/stable/nn.init.html}}, Kaiming, orthogonal initialization \citep{he2015delving}.
+We validate four popular initialization methods: Xavier uniform, Xavier normal\footnote{\url{https://pytorch.org/docs/stable/nn.init.html}}, Kaiming, orthogonal initialization \cite{he2015delving}.
 For each initialization method, we use two different network architectures (3-40-20-1, 3-80-40-1).
 The bias values are set to 0.01 for all neurons.
 A total of 8,000 points are uniformly sampled from $[-1,1]^3$ to compute the polytope.
 At the same time, we check the activation states of all neurons to avoid counting some polytopes more than once.
-Each run is repeated five times.
+Each experiment is repeated five times.

-$\bullet$ \textbf{Initialization methods}: Figure \ref{Figure_initialization_method} shows the histogram of the \#simplices each polytope has under different initialization methods.
-Hereafter, if no special specification, the x-axis of all figures denotes the number of simplices a polytope has, and the y-axis denotes the count of polytopes with a certain number of simplices.
-Without loss of generality, suppose that in an experiment, the maximum \#simplices a polytope has is $\Omega$, we deem a polytope with no more than $\Omega/3$ as simple.
-The spotlight is that for all initialization methods and network structures, simple polytopes significantly dominate over complicated polytopes.
-We calculate that simple polytopes take account for at least 57\% and at most 76\% of the total.
-In addition, among different initialization methods, the Xavier normal method tends to generate more uniform polytopes on four architectures.
-The achieved polytope is far simpler than the theoretically most complicated polytope.
+{ $\bullet$} \textbf{Initialization methods}: Figure \ref{Figure_initialization_method} shows the histogram of the \#simplices each polytope has under different initialization methods.
+Hereafter, if no special specification, the x-axis of all figures denotes the number of faces a polytope has, and the y-axis denotes the count of polytopes with a certain number of faces.
+The spotlight is that for all initialization methods and network structures, all polytopes are simple compared to the extreme they can reach.
+Moreover, comparing the network structure $3-80-40-1$ and $3-40-20-1$, it is observed that the number of faces polytopes have does not increase.
+The achieved polytope is far simpler than the theoretically most complicated polytope, which is $120$.